Bulls, bears square off

 ●Monday: Chicago Fed National Activity Index

-Go to the E*TRADE market calendar (logon required) for an up-to-date schedule, along with a complete list of splits, dividends, IPOs, economic reports, and other market events.
+Check the Active Trader Commentary each morning for an updated list of earnings announcements, IPOs, economic reports, and other market events.

 Market Mover Update: Cybersecurity stocks were on board with last week’s tech rebound, including Palo Alto Networks (PANW), which rallied 5.8% on Friday after releasing earnings on Thursday (see “Stock security blanket”).
 Zscaler (ZS) and Okta (OKTA) are scheduled to release their numbers this week.

 1 Reuters.
 Ahead of jobs miss, some Fed officials edged towards 'taper' debate.
 5/19/21.